Dense MCA sign

-The dense MCA sign is a dense artery sign observed on non-contrast computed tomography (CT) of the brain and is an important early marker of acute ischemic stroke involving the middle cerebral artery territory.
+The dense MCA sign (or hyperdense MCA sign) is a dense artery sign observed on non-contrast computed tomography (CT) of the brain and is an important early marker of acute ischemic stroke involving the middle cerebral artery territory.
 It refers to an abnormally increased attenuation (hyperdensity) of the MCA, reflecting an intraluminal thrombus or embolus.
 This sign is also referred to as the hyperdense MCA sign.

 Pathophysiology

 The dense MCA sign is caused by a fresh thrombus or embolus occluding the lumen of the middle cerebral artery.
 A thrombus with a high concentration of red blood cells and fibrin has increased density relative to normal flowing blood, leading to its hyperattenuating appearance on a non-contrast CT scan.

 The sign typically appears within the first few hours of arterial occlusion, often before visible ischemic changes develop in brain parenchyma.
 Early recognition of this sign is critical as it allows prompt diagnosis and initiation of treatment to restore perfusion and minimize brain damage.